 Milano cookies.
 You know what we're talking about, yes?
 The buttery cookies made by Pepperidge Farm that are darn near impossible to not inhale by the fistful?
 This is the homemade version.
 And they're better than you can even imagine.

 Milano cookies are, in case you’re somehow unfamiliar with the marvel of mid-century American processed foods, “those European vanilla cookies sandwiched together with chocolate from the folks at Pepperidge Farm,” explain the authors of this recipe.
 [Editor’s Note: Our friends in Canada will know these as Monaco cookies.]
 And it’s pretty hard to stop at just one.
 Why bother making them from scratch, you ask?
 Won’t homemade Milano cookies take longer than a jaunt to the store for a bag of Pepperidge Farm that you rip open the second you get into the car?
 Why yes, it will.
 But where’s the satisfaction in that?
 Where’s the pride?
 Where’s the strangely soothing longing that comes with prolonged anticipation?
 Where’s the loveliness that comes with a perfectly imperfect homemade touch?
 Because seriously, folks, the Pepperidge Farm Milano cookies simply can’t compete with these magnificently lovely homemade Milano cookies.
 They’re so excellent we actually named the book in which the recipe is found one of our favorite cookbooks of the year.
-This recipe has been updated.
 Originally published July 11, 2015.–Renee Schettler Rossi

 Special Equipment: Ateco tip #895 for piping the cookies and filling them with hot fudge